vidavidorra/repo-template/README.md

 ### Renovate

-- [ ] Is the repository added to the [GitHub Renovate](https://github.com/vidavidorra/github-renovate) [list of repositories](https://github.com/vidavidorra/github-renovate/blob/v1.0.2/src/renovate-config.js#L19)?
+- [ ] Is the repository added to [GitHub Renovate](https://github.com/vidavidorra/github-renovate)'s [list of repositories](https://github.com/vidavidorra/github-renovate/blob/v1.0.2/src/renovate-config.js#L19)?
 - [ ] Is the Renovate GitHub App enabled on this repository?
        Settings can be found in the _Installed GitHub Apps_ secion of the GitHub _Organization settings_ or in the _Applications_ section of the GitHub _Personal settings_.
 Add the repository to the list of selected repositories.

+### GitHub settings

+- [ ] Is only the _Allow squash merging_ merge option selected?
+- [ ] Is _Automatically delete head branches_ enabled?
+- [ ] Are _Branch protection rules_ added on the `master` branch?
+       Protection without any of the checkboxes checked.

 ### Language setup

 ### Typescript

 - [ ] Is there a `tsconfig.json` file?
        See [vidavidorra/next-standard-version](https://github.com/vidavidorra/next-standard-version) for an example of the file.

 ## License